tedmoore/schelp2/docs/Classes/Slider.md

 ## Class Methods

 ### `new`
- When a new Slider is created, its [orientation](#orientation) is determined by the initial size: if it is wider than high, the orientation will be horizontal, otherwise it will be vertical.
+ When a new Slider is created, its [#-orientation](#-orientation) is determined by the initial size: if it is wider than high, the orientation will be horizontal, otherwise it will be vertical.

 ## Instance Methods

 ### Data

 ### `value`
  Numerical value between 0 and 1, represented by the handle position within the groove.**Arguments:**